 Weekly Bible studies that engage youth and young adults in connecting world events with the Bible, faith, and everyday life.

-Scripture Texts (NRSV) for Sunday, January 8, 2012 (Baptism of Our Lord)
+Scripture Texts (NRSV) for Sunday, January 19, 2014 (Second Sunday after Epiphany)

 (Text links are to Oremus Bible Browser.
 Oremus Bible Browser is not affiliated with or supported by the Evangelical Lutheran Church in America.
 You can find the calendar of readings for Year C at Lectionary Readings.)